Donna Lopiano

 The NCAA wins the battle against the AIAW and Donna is not happy.

-One of the biggest mistakes the AIWA made was not offering scholarships to athletes.
-In 1980 the organization realized the mistake and renounced the NO scholarship rule but that decision was too late.
-Legal, commercial, and market forces decimated the AIAW membership, and the NCAA became the governing body for all men and women college sports.
+One of the AIWA’s biggest mistakes was not offering scholarships to athletes.
+In 1980, the organization realized the mistake and renounced the NO scholarship rule, but that decision was too late.
+Legal, commercial, and market forces decimated the AIAW membership, and the NCAA became the governing body for all men’s and women’s college sports.

 Donna Lopiano stated in an interview for the 1983 UT Cactus that discussed the demise of the AIAW.
 Here are some of her comments in bullet form: